medic/cht-android/README.md

 ### Changes

-- [feature] [medic-android#136](https://github.com/medic/medic-android/issues/136): Add UI for prominent disclosure when requesting location permissions.
+- [feature] [cht-android#136](https://github.com/medic/cht-android/issues/136): Add UI for prominent disclosure when requesting location permissions.

 ### Notes

-The text used in the new location permission request is in the Android wrapper app itself (`medic-android`), and translated differently than [CHT Core labels](https://docs.communityhealthtoolkit.org/core/overview/translations/).
-Any additions or modifications to translations in `medic-android` are done in the `strings.xml` files according to the [Android localization framework](https://developer.android.com/guide/topics/resources/localization).
+The text used in the new location permission request is in the Android wrapper app itself (`cht-android`), and translated differently than [CHT Core labels](https://docs.communityhealthtoolkit.org/core/overview/translations/).
+Any additions or modifications to translations in `cht-android` are done in the `strings.xml` files according to the [Android localization framework](https://developer.android.com/guide/topics/resources/localization).

 ## 0.6.0